Hanedv01/Plant-Monitor/README.md

 1. Create an account at [this link](https://accounts.adafruit.com/).
 Log in and click “IO” in the top menu.
 2. Go to Feeds >> + New Feed and create four new feeds for the four measurements we will perform: temperature, humidity, light and soil moisture.
 Name the feeds so that you can tell them apart.
-3. Got to Dashboards >> + New Dashboard and create a new dashboard.
-Click on it and go to the gearwheel in the top right corner and then “+ Create New Block”.
-Using this method, create four “Line Chart Blocks”, one for each feed.
-4. In coming steps, you will need your credentials (Username and Active Key).
+3. In coming steps, you will need your credentials (Username and Active Key).
 These are found by clicking on the yellow key button next to “+ New Device” in the top right corner.
 Additionally, you will need the address to your feeds.
 They are found by going to Feeds >> Selected Feed >> Feed Info >> MQTT by key.

 The above steps follow [this guide](https://hackmd.io/@lnu-iot/r1yEtcs55).
 If anything is unclear, compare with that page.